Solar power in Africa

 Africa is often considered and referred as the "Sun continent" or the continent where the Sun's influence is the greatest.

 According to the "World Sunshine Map", Africa receives many more hours of bright sunshine during the course of the year than any other continent of the Earth: and many of the sunniest countries on the planet are in Africa.

-Despite the large solar potential, penetration of solar power in Africa's energy sector is still very low.
+Despite its immense solar power potential, Africa continues to lag behind other continents when it comes to building up grid and off-grid solar capacity, in part due to a lack of investment.

 Solar potential

 The whole continent has a long duration of sunshine, and excluding the large areas of tropical rainforests (the Guinean Forests of West Africa and much of the Congo Basin), as the desert and savannah regions of Africa represent Earth's largest cloud-free area.

 Africa is dominated by clear skies even beyond deserts (ex : Sahara, Namib, Kalahari), however, the regions located along the equator are considerably cloudier than the tropics and subtropics.

 The eastern Sahara/northeastern Africa is particularly noted for its world sunshine records.
 The area experiences some of the greatest mean annual duration of bright sunshine, with the sun shining brightly for approximatively 4,300 hours a year, equivalent to 97% of the possible total.

 This region also has the highest mean annual values of solar radiation (the maximum recorded being over 220 kcal/cm2).

 The low latitude of the landmass is another asset: much of the continent lies in the intertropical zone, where the intensity and the strength of the sunlight are always high.

 The area contains lots of vast sun-drenched arid and semi-arid expanses in the north, in the south, and to a lesser extent in the east.
 About two fifths of the continent are desert, and thus continuously sunny.

 The combination of all these geographical and climatic factors is the cause of the large solar potential of Africa.
 The number of days of sunlight allows the potential of bringing solar power to much of Africa without large scale grid infrastructure.

 The distribution of solar resources across Africa is fairly uniform, with more than 85% of the continent's landscape receiving a global solar horizontal irradiation at or over 2,000 kWh/(m2 year).

 Also, the theoretical reserves of Africa's solar energy are estimated at 60,000,000 TWh/year, which accounts for almost 40% of the global total, thus making Africa the most sun-rich continent in the world.